R.E.M.: 2011–present: Post-breakup releases and events

 In 2014, Unplugged: The Complete 1991 and 2001 Sessions was released for Record Store Day.
-Digital download collections of I.R.S. and Warner Bros. rarities followed.
-Later in the year, the band compiled the video album box set REMTV, which collected their two Unplugged performances along with several other documentaries and live shows, while their record label released the box set 7IN—83–88, made up of 7-inch vinyl singles.
+Download collections of I.R.S. and Warner Bros. rarities followed.
+Later in the year, R.E.M. compiled the video album box set REMTV, which collected their two Unplugged performances along with several other documentaries and live shows, while their record label released the box set 7IN—83–88, made up of 7-inch vinyl singles.
 In December 2015, the band members agreed to a distribution deal with Concord Bicycle Music to re-release their Warner Bros. albums.

-Continuing to maintain their copyright and intellectual property legacies, in March 2016, the band signed a new music publishing administration deal with Universal Music Publishing Group, and a year later, the band members left Broadcast Music, Inc., who had represented their performance rights for their entire career, and joined SESAC.
-The first release after their new publishing status was the 2018 box set R.E.M. at the BBC.
-Live at the Borderline 1991 followed for 2019's Record Store Day.
+In March 2016, R.E.M. signed a publishing administration deal with Universal Music Publishing Group.
+In March 2017, R.E.M. left Broadcast Music, Inc., who had represented their performance rights for their entire career, and joined SESAC.
+The first release under SESAC was the 2018 box set R.E.M. at the BBC, followed in 2019 by Live at the Borderline 1991 for Record Store Day.
+On March 24, 2020, Rieflin died of cancer.

-On March 24, 2020, session and touring drummer Bill Rieflin, who contributed on the band's last three records, died of cancer after years of battling the disease.
+In October 2019, during the presentation of his book of photographs in Rome, Stipe said: "I'm having dinner with Mike (Mills) just tomorrow night in London and I spoke to Peter (Buck) last night, we're good friends but R.E.M.'s time it's over, that's it".

-In September 2021, a full decade after disbanding, Stipe reiterated that the band had no intention of regrouping: "We decided when we split up that that would just be really tacky and probably money-grabbing, which might be the impetus for a lot of bands to get back together."

-The group was nominated for induction into the Songwriters Hall of Fame in 2023.
+In September 2021, a decade after disbanding, Stipe reiterated that R.E.M. had no intention of regrouping: "We decided when we split up that that would just be really tacky and probably money-grabbing, which might be the impetus for a lot of bands to get back together."
+In 2023, R.E.M. was nominated for induction into the Songwriters Hall of Fame and were inducted in June 2024.
+To mark this occasion, on June 13, 2024, all four founding members reunited for their first public live performance since 2007 and performed an acoustic rendition of "Losing My Religion" in New York City.
+They reunited for another live performance in February 2025, this time performing "Pretty Persuasion" at the 40 Watt Club in Athens, Georgia, with Michael Shannon and Jason Narducy.

+In 2024, during their first interview as a foursome in 27 years, the band was asked what it would take for them to re-form.
+"A comet", replied Mills.
+"Superglue", added Berry.
+When asked why it would not happen, Buck stated, "It would never be as good."